 A Brief History

-On November 8, 1520, the Stockholm Bloodbath began in which a successful invasion of Sweden by Danish forces resulted in the execution of around 100 people.
+On November 8, 1520, the Stockholm Bloodbath began, an event which followed the successful invasion of Sweden by Danish forces that resulted in the execution of around 100 people.

 In 1520, Sweden was divided between two factions.
 The first consisted of Swedes who favored a union of Scandinavian countries (Denmark, Norway, and Sweden), a union that had been established in 1397, and the second faction consisting of those Swedes who advocated for Swedish independence.
 Denmark’s King Christian II launched the invasion of Sweden to maintain the union of Scandinavia.

-Having succeeded in his military intervention to put down the Swedish separatists, Christian subsequently summoned key Swedish leaders to a private conference at the palace on November 7, 1520.
+Having succeeded in his military intervention to put down the Swedish separatists, Christian subsequently summoned key Swedish leaders to a private conference at the royal palace in Stockholm on November 7, 1520.
 Rather than treat his guests as, well, “guests,” on November 8, 1520, Christian’s Danish soldiers essentially kidnapped various Swedish nobles from the palace and imprisoned others.
-Thus, began the Stockholm Bloodbath or Massacre, as it is alternatively known.
+Thus, began the Stockholm Bloodbath or Stockholm Massacre, as it is alternatively known.

 On November 9, 1520, a considerable number of those betrayed the previous day were then sentenced to death for heresy, because anyone who opposes Denmark’s king must be a heretic… Even bishops who had opposed the union of Denmark and Sweden were beheaded, along with dozens of noblemen and commoners from Stockholm who were either hanged or decapitated.
 More executions occurred on November 10, 1520, with at least 82 people becoming victims of the executioner.
 To add insult to injury, Christian reportedly had the body of the leader of the anti-unionist faction dug up and burnt along with the body of his young child in addition to imprisoning his widow and other Swedish noblewomen.